DOI-USGS/ISIS3/Kaguya-Terrain-Camera.md

 < Kelvin and Lisa may be able to add more about this >

-The example Kaguya TC file below was pulled from:
+The example Kaguya TC file used in the examples below was pulled from:
     /work/projects/jaxa01/TC_w_Level2B0/01/2008/12/07/TC1W2B0_01_05188N259E0020.sl2

 Each observation is stored in a "tar" file with the extension "sl2" instead of "tar".
 The tar contains the following files: